shobhikabharti/CloudTransformation/README.md

 - [ ] 15 SEP 2022 > Took it slow today
 - [ ] 16 SEP 2022 > Found a good DevOps Library, auditing today https://lms.simplilearn.com/courses/4305/Introduction-to-Devops-Tools
 - [ ] 21 SEP 2022 > Embarking on the Journey, induction session on my Great Learning course
+- [ ] 22 SEP 2022 > Got myself registerd for many AWS Events https://go.aws/3dtUoxX.
+Please do checkout.
+It can be different as per your location and partner profile.

 ## Into the bushy, thorny forest